howprice/sdl2-sokoban/README.md

 ### Windows

 Run genie_vs2017.bat or genie_vs2019.bat to generate the Visual Studio Solution and Project files into the 'build' folder.
-Build and run from within Visual Studio, or build from *Visual Studio Native Tools Command Prompt* with [MSBuild](https://docs.microsoft.com/en-us/visualstudio/msbuild/msbuild?view=vs-2019).
+Build and run from within Visual Studio, or [build from the command line](https://docs.microsoft.com/en-us/cpp/build/building-on-the-command-line?view=vs-2017) with [MSBuild](https://docs.microsoft.com/en-us/visualstudio/msbuild/msbuild?view=vs-2017).

 ### Linux